luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 Research interests: **Empirical Industrial Organization** &#124; **Economics of Digitization** &#124; **Competition Policy**

-I try to understand how digitization affects competition between firms, and ultimately market outcomes and welfare.
+I try to understand how digitization affects competition between firms, and the consequences for market outcomes and welfare.
 In my ongoing research, I study market structure in software industries, and the functioning of online marketplaces.

 [Curriculum Vitae](https://luiseeisfeld.github.io/assets/docs/CV_Eisfeld.pdf)